-PROGRAM OF PROJECTS: OTO will publish an approved Program of Projects as required by the USDOT.
+PROGRAM OF PROJECTS: OTO will publish an approved Program of Projects (POP) as required by the USDOT.
+OTO will publish the POP as part of its Transportation Improvement Program (TIP).

 PERFORMANCE MEASURES: CU, will be responsible for reporting performance indicators to OTO for the measures outlined by the United States Department of Transportation (USDOT) for monitoring performance of transit systems.
 OTO and MoDOT will be responsible for collecting data from area subrecipients for performance reporting.